Embedding and learning with signatures: Acknowledgements

 \section{Acknowledgements}

 This work was supported by a grant from Région Ile-de-France.
-I thank Gérard Biau (Sorbonne Université) and Benoît Cadre (Université Rennes 2) for stimulating discussions and insightful suggestions.
-I also thank the Editor, the Associate Editor, and two anonymous referees for their careful reading of the paper and constructive comments, which led to a substantial improvement of the document.
+I thank Gérard Biau (Sorbonne Université), Benoît Cadre (Université Rennes 2) and Terry Lyons (Oxford University) for stimulating discussions and insightful suggestions; and Patrick Kidger (Oxford University) for his thorough proofreading of the manuscript.
+I also thank the Editor, the Associate Editor, and two anonymous referees for their careful reading of the paper and constructive comments, which led to a substantial improvement of the article.